 Orthodontic treatment is an effective way to solve dental issues like crowded, gapped, or misaligned teeth.
-At Delafield Family Dental, Dr. Kelly is an experienced orthodontist and has worked with patients of all ages.
+At Delafield Family Dental, Dr. Kelly is a general dentist with advanced training in orthodontics and has worked with patients of all ages.
 Whether you’re an adult interested in correcting your smile, or you believe that your child or teenager may need orthodontic treatment, we’re here to provide patients in Delafield with honest advice and quality orthodontic options.

 Invisalign is an alternative to traditional metal braces.
 It uses a plastic, aligner-based system, similar to other well-known systems such as ClearCorrect.
 Rather than metal braces, Invisalign utilizes a system of strong, transparent, and thin plastic aligners, which look similar to retainers.
 These aligners are built to move the teeth gently and gradually into a new position.